-The most successful sex workers of all time beat the odds and rose to positions of enormous wealth and power.
-Some were born into slavery or raised in brothels, while others chose sex work for social advancement.
-While many sex workers in history worked multiple jobs and had to fight off violent clients, these professionals used their skills to gain wealth, status, and respect.
+The most successful workers in the sexual services industry of all time beat the odds and rose to positions of enormous wealth and power.
+Some were born enslaved or raised in brothels, while others chose the industry work for social advancement.
+While many pros in history worked multiple jobs and had to fight off aggressive clients, these professionals used their skills to gain wealth, status, and respect.
 These women succeeded against the odds, earning them a spot on the list of most successful sex workers of all time.

-Unlike today's high-end escorts, in the past sex workers often didn't choose to go into the profession.
-Chica da Silva was born into slavery, while the mother of Charlotte Hayes was a brothel madam who auctioned off her daughter's virginity.
-One former prostitute became history's most successful pirate, while an exotic dancer rose to become empress of the Byzantine Empire.
-Wherever they might have started, these women reached impressive climaxes in their careers.
+Unlike today's high-end escorts, pros of the past often didn't choose to go into the profession.
+Chica da Silva was born as property, while the mother of Charlotte Hayes was a Madam who auctioned off her daughter's virginity.
+One former pro became history's most successful pirate, while an exotic dancer rose to become empress of the Byzantine Empire.
+Wherever they might have started, these women reached impressive heights in their careers.

-Ching Shih used her experience as a prostitute to manage the enormous fleet, creating her own pirate code of laws.
+Ching Shih used her experience as a professional in the sexual services industry to manage the enormous fleet, creating her own pirate code of laws.
 The strict code ordered death for pirates who raped female captives.
 During Ching Shih's reign, her pirate fleet went undefeated against the Qing dynasty, the Portuguese navy, and the East India Company.
-Ching Shih negotiated amnesty with the Chinese in 1810 and lived another 34 years in retirement.see more on Ching Shih
+Ching Shih negotiated amnesty with the Chinese in 1810 and spent many years in retirement.see more on Ching Shih

-In the 1700s, sex worker Charlotte Hayes rose from the bottom rungs of society to become one of the wealthiest self-made women in London.
-Hayes's mother was a madam, and the young girl was raised in a brothel.
+In the 1700s, Charlotte Hayes rose from the bottom rungs of society to become one of the wealthiest self-made women in London.
+Hayes's mother was a Madam, and the young girl was raised in a "cathouse."
 When she reached her early teens, her mother tried to sell her virginity.
 Once she struck out on her own, bad luck landed Hayes in debtor's prison.

 Yet she managed to claw her way to the top despite this trouble: she opened several luxury brothels, decked out with expensive furniture and chandeliers, catering to London's richest men.
-The brothel was known for its theme parties, including a Tahitian orgy and a Grecian orgy.
-Each visitor easily dropped the equivalent of thousands of dollars a night, transforming Hayes into one of the richest sex workers ever.
+The establishment was known for its theme parties, including a Tahitian orgy and a Grecian orgy.
+Each visitor easily dropped the equivalent of thousands of dollars a night, transforming Hayes into one of the richest pros ever.

 She's been called the empress from the brothel.
-In the 6th century, Theodora rose from the ranks of an exotic dancer all the way to empress of the powerful Byzantine empire.
-Theodora was the daughter of Constantinople's bear-keeper, and by age 15 Theodora was a star of the hippodrome, performing burlesque dances before cheering crowds.
-Procopius, a contemporary historian, even described the empress's early career dancing naked with only a ribbon for cover.
+In the 6th century, Theodora rose from the ranks of an exotic dancer all the way to empress of the powerful Byzantine Empire.
+Theodora was the daughter of Constantinople's bear-keeper, and by age 15, Theodora was a star of the Hippodrome, performing burlesque dances before cheering crowds.
+Procopius, a contemporary historian, even described the empress's early career as her dancing naked with only a ribbon for cover.

 At 21, Theodora caught the eye of the emperor's nephew, Justinian, who literally changed the empire's laws so he could marry Theodora.
-Once she became empress, Theodora fought for the rights of sex workers, setting up a house for former prostitutes and championing anti-rape laws.
-She also banished all the brothel-keepers from Constantinople.see more on Theodora
+Once she became empress, Theodora fought for the rights of workers in the sexual services industry, setting up a house for former pros and championing anti-rape laws.
+She also banished all the owners of cathouses from Constantinople.see more on Theodora